andfinally/ratekit/README.md

 # Acknowledgements

 The RateKit front end includes parts of Kartik Visweswaran's splendid [Bootstrap Star Rating](http://plugins.krajee.com/star-rating) jQuery plugin.
 Thank you Kartik!

+# License

+RateKit is free software, and is released under the terms of the GPL version 2 or (at your option) any later version.
+See [license.txt](license.txt)